-In Euclidean geometry, a Platonic solid is a convex polyhedron whose surfaces are congruent, regular polygons.
-It has been known since ancient times that there are exactly five Platonic Solids :
+In Euclidean geometry, a Platonic solid is a convex polyhedron whose faces are congruent, regular polygons.
+It has been known since ancient times that there are exactly five Platonic solids :

-Their names are derived from the number of surfaces and the Greek number names (Tetra=4, Hexa=6, Okta=8, Dodeka=12 and Ikosa=20):
+Their names are derived from the number of faces and the Greek number names (Tetra=4, Hexa=6, Okta=8, Dodeka=12 and Ikosa=20):

 Due to the high symmetry, one size (edge length, apothem, altitude, circumradius, inradius, volume or surface) is sufficient to fully determine the polyhedron.

-Click on the corresponding figure to find out more details.
+Click on the corresponding figure for more details.